Start a PATH Intl. Center

 The idea of starting an equine-assisted activities and therapies program or opening a Professional Association of Therapeutic Horsemanship International (PATH Intl.) center can seem overwhelming at first, and many questions immediately come to mind.
 How will I fund it?
 What makes a good employee or volunteer?
 Where do I advertise?
 Thankfully, PATH Intl. has many resources available to help answer these questions, including instructional publications, a mentor program and online forums.

 PATH Intl. strongly recommends that you do some networking with other existing PATH Intl.
 Centers in your region.
 Networking with other PATH Intl.
 Centers can offer valuable information not found in any book.
 You can access a list of PATH Intl.
 Centers on the "Find a Center" page.
 Contacting your PATH Intl.
-Region Representative [link to region landing page] can also be every helpful.
+Region Representative can also be every helpful.
 Many Region Representatives are also center owners, directors or instructors who work in the field and have gained valuable experience and information that they can share with you.

 Become a PATH Intl.
 Individual Member.
 This will give you access to resources, discounts on merchandise and access to PATH Intl.
 Community Connections, a resource sharing site for PATH Intl.
 Individual Members.
 Learn more about PATH Intl.
 Community Connections or visit our email groups page.

 Learn and connect with other PATH Intl.
 Members by attending PATH Intl.
 Region and International conferences.

 For more information about PATH Intl., download the PATH Intl.
 Fact Sheets.